-So with the shop slowing down and everyone having to be inside we have some fun activities for you guys.
-One of our favorite shop activities is mixing some custom ink colors.
+So, with the shop slowing down and everyone having to be inside, we have some fun activities you can do in the shop.
+One of our favorite shop activities is mixing custom ink colors.
 It’s always fun seeing what happens when you mix a few colors together and a whole new color is made.
 Follow along and feel free to make your own ink recipes!

-We just released new Rapid Cure low temperature cure plastisol inks which we will be using for this.
-Now these inks cure at 270° degrees F and are low bleed for you guys venturing off of cotton.
+We just released new Rapid Cure low temperature cure plastisol inks, which we will be using for this.
+Now, these inks cure at 270° F and are low bleed for you guys venturing off of cotton.
 Remember these are low bleed and not no bleed!

-Back to our ink mixing, we are going to be making a pint of our Island Squeeze which is a pastel orange color.
+Back to our ink mixing, we are going to be making a pint of our Island Squeeze, which is a pastel orange color.
 (We have now made this a staple color of the Rapid Cure ink collection and it is officially named Rapid Cure Pastel Orange)

 - Scale that can measure grams